anyscale/templates/templates/endpoints_v2/CustomModels.md

     extra_files: []
 ```

-For loading a model from Google Cloud Storage:
+For loading a model from an accessible Google Cloud Storage bucket:

 ```yaml
 engine_config: